sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/400 - configuration-settings/120 - fingerprint.md

 title: "Fingerprint"
 hidden: false
 ---
 If you create multiple configs for a document type, Sensible automatically chooses which config's output to return.
+For example, if you run company A and company B quotes through a single "quotes" doc type, Sensible runs both the company A and the company B configs for a given document, then returns the best of the two extractions (i.e., the one with the highest percent of non-null values).
 You can configure this default behavior and potentially boost performance by adding a fingerprint to a config.

- A fingerprint tests for matching text before deciding to run or skip a config for a doc.
-This is in contrast to the default behavior.
-By default, Sensible runs extractions for a document using *all* the configs you define for the doc type, then chooses the extraction from the config that has the highest percentage of non-null values.
-By skipping configs that fail a document's fingerprint, you can save processing time.
+ A fingerprint tests for matching text in a doc, and then decides to run or skip a config for a doc.
+By skipping configs that fail a fingerprint, you can save processing time.
 This is particularly true if a config contains computationally expensive operations like selective OCR (including the Table and Fixed Table methods) or box recognition methods (like Box or Checkbox).

 For example, if you have a vendor-specific config, "anyco_life_insurance_quote" in the document type "life insurance quotes", you might write a fingerprint in the config like: